-We operate in nine stunning locations across the UK, each set exclusively in Forestry Commission owned woodland, with many locations situated in National Parks and Areas of Outstanding Natural Beauty.
+We operate in ten stunning locations across the UK, each set exclusively in Forestry Commission owned woodland, with many locations situated in National Parks and Areas of Outstanding Natural Beauty.

 Our vision together with our Forestry Commission partners is to bring people and nature closer together through overnight woodland breaks, whilst ensuring the forest itself thrives at every level.
 Our aspiration is to bring the Forest Holidays experience to more areas of the UK and support surrounding businesses and attractions by encouraging our guests to explore the local area.

 Each of our locations are set deep in woodlands, on the edge of picturesque lochs, or in bright forest meadows and remain entirely open to the public.
 Guests choose to stay with Forest Holidays for a peaceful getaway in a well-managed, ecologically diverse and quiet forest environment.

 Our cabins are sensitively placed in amazing forests across the UK, individually designed and set in their own piece of woodland.
 Our model is far removed from the standard busy holiday parks, with no big car parks, no high street chains, no fences and no complexes.
 Nestled amongst the trees, each location has a noise curfew and a dark skies policy to protect the natural woodland setting.

 To ensure we develop sustainability, we follow a rigorous pre-planning procedure which can take many years.
 This process involves environment, ecology and habitat studies in addition to an extensive public engagement process with the local area.
 In recent years we have secured planning approval for four new locations, which will be built gradually over the next few years.